Promo code SPRING2022 will be automatically applied at checkout!

 a bowl of chickpeas, avocado, and veggies

-Treatment for prediabetes primarily focuses on lifestyle changes that improve blood sugar control and lower the risk of diabetes.
+Treatment for prediabetes primarily focuses on lifestyle changes that improve glucose control and lower the risk of diabetes.
 These can include weight loss if you’re overweight, healthy eating, regular physical activity, and stress management.

 Collaborating with healthcare professionals, including dietitians and exercise specialists, can provide valuable guidance and support when developing a diabetes prevention program or plan.